 Winter Days is based on a renku (writing formed from collaborative linked poetry) from a 1684 poetry collection by the Japanese writer Matsuo Bashō.
 In following the renku tradition, the film Winter Days is made of 36 segments depicting winter days in Japan, animated by 35 different artists.

 Yuri Norstein himself narrated the opening poetry reading in his tribute to “Bashō.”
-After the reading, we see Chikusai wandering through the forest in tattered clothes, where he encounters the writer Bashō cleaning his coat, and is surprised to find that Bashō’s clothes are as worn as his.
+After the reading, we see a man named Chikusai wandering through the forest in tattered clothes, where he encounters the writer Bashō cleaning his coat, and is surprised to find that Bashō’s clothes are as worn as his.